Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "Your priorities have changed.
 You have much more time to do Given-Man things, but much less to do Vemik things."

 "Yes," Vemik sighed, and idly batted at the ground with his tail.
 "But I’m grateful!
-I visit tribes, deliver mail, uh…"
+I visit tribes, deliver mail, uh..."

 "Screw yourself silly?"
 Professor’s eyes were gleaming again.

 "Which I’m not complaining about!
 But those things take up all my time.
 I wake up, I hunt, I lift, I travel, I visit, and when I’m home in my tribe, I have more than just Singer who needs attention.
 More than just my own son - he’s talking so good now!
 I have *all* the women, and *all* the children.
 I have to teach them all.
 Which I love!
-But…"
+But..."

 "But there’s no time left over to bang on steel, go for walks, write down your findings or sky-think."

 "Not much, no. Giving up being Sky-Thinker meant giving up sky-thinking.
 I worried about that before, accepted it, but...
-I get a little bit of time in the morning, maybe before sleep…"
+I get a little bit of time in the morning, maybe before sleep..."

 "I should point out that Yan found time for steel, even if not as much as you."

 "...Yes.
-I think maybe that will come in time, but right now…"
+I think maybe that will come in time, but right now..."

 "The Taking is still upon you, the Fire is still there.
 You *can’t* say no, can you?"